cedricmeleard/demo-organizer/README.md

 it also depends on ruby and particularly no sass (here it's scss) for css compile.

-therefore you'll need to install nodejs : [Nodejs](https://nodejs.org/en/)

-ruby : [ruby](https://www.ruby-lang.org/fr/)
+therefore you'll need to install nodejs : [Nodejs](https://nodejs.org/en/) a mongodb instance running : [MongoDb](https://www.mongodb.com/) ruby : [ruby](https://www.ruby-lang.org/fr/)
 and sass : [Sass](http://sass-lang.com/install)

 ## Start

-Once everything is set up
+Once everything is set up, you can use package.json to configure project run
-run

     npm install